 Lose Weight with the 5:2 Intermittent Fasting Diet

-Edited by Maria, Eng, Doug Collins, Anonymous and 1 other
+Edited by Maria, Eng, Doug Collins, Alma

 The 5:2 Diet appeared in the mainstream media after Michael Mosely, trained as a physician at the Royal Free Hospital in London and Executive Producer/Presenter for BBC, introduced the world to the theory that reducing your calories twice a week could dramatically change blood sugar levels, cholesterol, inflammation and weight gain.
 Mimi Spencer, a journalist/Fashion Editor, partnered with Michael Mosely in an initiative to change how we think about food.
 I was introduced to the theory of Intermittent Fasting in Michael Mosley's Documentary Eat, Fast and Live Longer.